jakegut/jakerg-hugo/content/posts/checking-if-an-external-server-is-running-in-node-js.md

 ---
-title: Checking if an external server is running in Node.js
+title: Checking if an External Server is Running in Node.js
 shortname: ext-svr
 date: 2022-01-17T19:51:33.945Z
 draft: false